The best tablet for photo editing and photographers

 Don't buy it if:

 ❌ You need great photo apps: Fire OS is a version of Android, but it doesn't have the Google Play Store.
-Amazon's own store is much more limited in selection – and we already said that Google's store is more limited than iPadOS.
+Amazon's own store is much more limited in selection, and I've already said that Google's store is more limited than iPadOS.

 ❌ You need a super-accurate screen: Stepping up to an iPad will get you a well-calibrated screen out of the box – this one isn't totally colour-accurate.

 Yes, the screen is less accurate than the pre-calibrated iPad screens, but it's fairly bright and looks good overall, so as long as you're not doing pro work on it, the quality should suffice.
-Unlike iPads, though, this has a microSD card slot for expanding the storage with up to an additional 1TB, so it offers all the capacity most of us could want.
+Unlike iPads, though, this has a microSD card slot for expanding the storage with up to an additional 1TB, so it offers all the capacity I could want.

-It's lighter than some of the mid-range competition too – not by much, but every little helps when you're trying to keep your kit feeling portable.
-Amazon also promises that its toughened glass is three times stronger than the cheaper iPad's glass, but we haven't tested that…
+It's lighter than some of the mid-range competition, too – not by much, but every little helps when you're trying to keep your kit feeling portable.
+Amazon also promises that its toughened glass is three times stronger than the cheaper iPad's glass, but I haven't tested that.
+And I'm not sure I want to!

 The potential fundamental flaw with this tablet is the software.
 Fire OS is based on Android, but it lacks the Google Play Store, offering an Amazon equivalent instead that's lighter on apps.
-There certainly are photo apps here, but if you want to have complex apps with capacity for more complex work, you need to be going iPad.
+There certainly are photo apps here, but if you want to have complex apps with capacity for more complex work, I'd look elsewhere.
+But if I were concerned by cost – it’s regularly discounted on Amazon – and only required a tablet for some light edits, I’d happily consider the Fire Max 11.

-Read our full Amazon Fire Max 11 review
+Read the full Amazon Fire Max 11 review

 The best affordable iPad for photo editing